Facebook: Studio Gillian

 I can sometimes hear my Mémère over my shoulder telling me, “Slow down, take your time.
 Do you know just how good your art could be if you took your time?”
 Her laugh is still contagious in my mind, anytime I look through her sketchbooks at her attempts to create people and caricatures just like I did.

 Today, I have ongoing love and support from family and friends.
-I cannot be happier with where my art is going and how I have begun to develop my skills in character illustration.
-I have another comic in the works, as well as doing DnD (Dungeons and Dragons) characters for friends.
+I cannot be happier with where my art is going and how I have begun to develop my many skills.